mswartz2/seniorDesign/Semester 2/status/status1.md

 <b>Status video link:</b> https://youtu.be/KHzvBnqvFRQ

+Note: The code repo for this project is at: https://dev.azure.com/SeniorDesignTeamYotta/Demo_V5 (Maria added the instructors as members of the Azure project.
+Please let us know if the links need resent or anything.)

 ## Recap of what was planned for the last 3 weeks
 - Create stored procedures to pull API data from TicketMaster, populate relational database, delete old records and update web application.